-The Department of Psychology offers financial assistance in the form of teaching and research assistantships.
-The Office of Academic Affairs (located on the 10th floor of 6 East 16th Street) sends an e-mail to all students announcing these positions at the beginning of the spring term.
-Interested students should complete the application form and send it to Academic Affairs.
+The Department of Psychology offers financial assistance in the form of teaching and research assistantships, and teaching fellowships.
+The Office of Academic Affairs (located on the 10th floor of 6 East 16th Street) and/or Provost's Office sends an e-mail to all students announcing these positions.

+Interested students should complete the application and submit the requested materials online.
 In addition, students are expected to discuss the position applied for with the appropriate professor.
-These positions are available to students after having completed one year in the M.A. program.
+These positions are available to students after having completed one year in the MA program.

-Teaching assistants are appointed to help professors with large classes, both at the graduate and undergraduate level.
+Teaching Assistants are appointed to help professors with large classes, both at the graduate and undergraduate level.
 Most attend class meetings, are involved in discussion groups, are available for student consultation, and at the professor's discretion, help grade examinations and/or papers.
 Teaching assistants are appointed by the professor responsible for the course.
 They are usually doctoral candidates.
-The current stipend for teaching assistants is \$4,356 per course.
+Check with the Dean's Office for the current salary.
 One semester equals 15 weeks.
 Teaching assistants are expected to work a maximum of 10 hours per week.

-Research assistants directly assist faculty members with research.
-Duties generally include testing subjects, collecting data, statistical analysis, and paper writing.
-Research assistants are often chosen from among the students who have either worked for a particular professor under the college work study program or as a volunteer.
+Research Assistants directly assist faculty members with research.
+Duties generally include testing subjects, collecting data, statistical analysis, and manuscript writing.
+Research assistants are often chosen from among the students who have either worked for a particular professor under the college work-study program or as a volunteer.
 Interested students should consult the Student Advisors and speak directly with the faculty member with whom they would like to work.
-The current stipend for full-time research assistants is \$8,078 per year, in wages and scholarship dollars.
+Check with the Dean's Office for the current salary.
 Full-time equals thirty-six weeks, approximately 10 hours per week.

-Students who do not qualify for either work study or teaching or research assistantships, or who do not have the time available to take such positions, are nevertheless encouraged to speak with individual faculty members about the possibility of participating in projects as volunteers.
+Students who do not qualify for either work-study or teaching or research assistantships, or who do not have the time available to take such positions, are nevertheless encouraged to speak with individual faculty members about the possibility of participating in projects as volunteers.
 Such personal involvement in research is an essential aspect of graduate education in psychology.
 Faculty members are also available to discuss research possibilities.